Jean-François de Surville: Legacy

 A commemorative plaque marking the anchorage of Saint Jean-Baptiste at Doubtless Bay, in New Zealand.
 It reads: "Jean François Marie de Surville anchored his ship Saint Jean Baptiste in Doubtless Bay 17–31 December 1769 to refresh his men.
 He visited a pā on this headland, 30 December."

 Despite being commercially unsuccessful, Surville's voyage allowed geographers of the time to confirm the size of the Solomon Islands and New Caledonia, and the likely non-existence of Davis Land.
 It provided further evidence that there was no Terra Australis to be found in the South Pacific, and also contributed more knowledge of New Zealand and its inhabitants.
 Surville and his men were the first Europeans to cross the Coral Sea and make a west–east traverse of the temperate zone of the South Pacific, an important route for future explorers in the area.

 A street in Surville's home town of Port-Louis is named for him.
 He is remembered in New Zealand through the naming of the Surville Cliffs, the northernmost point of mainland New Zealand.
 Cap Surville was the original name for what is now known as North Cape.
 A plaque commemorating Surville's visit to the area 200 years earlier was laid at Whatuwhiwhi in 1969.
 Two of the anchors of Saint Jean-Baptiste that were lost at Doubtless Bay were discovered in 1974 and are displayed at the Far North Regional Museum at Kaitaia and the Museum of New Zealand Te Papa Tongarewa in Wellington respectively.
+A third anchor lost at Doubtless Bay was discovered in 1982 by Kelly Tarlton, but knowledge of its location were disappeared on his death three years later.
+The anchor was rediscovered again by Brendan Wade in July 2025.